MohamedA12289/Passive_Pilot/README.md

 Backend available at http://localhost:8000 (Swagger UI at http://localhost:8000/docs).

-### Local backend tips
-- Keep your virtual environment untracked (`venv/`, `.venv/`).
-- If you need a clean environment, remove the folder locally and recreate it with `python -m venv venv` followed by `pip install -r requirements.txt`.

 ### 4) Start the frontend (Next.js)

 Open a new terminal (keeping the backend running) and run: